ziggr/ESO-LibCraftText/doc/readme.md

 - Occasionally check SavedVariables to see if you collected all 7 languages

-Takes about an hour to scan 10 alts x 7 languages:
+Takes about an hour to scan 10 alts x 7 languages using `/lct scan` + `/lct lang` separately:
 ```
 2018-11-03 08:39:45 -0700 start
 2018-11-03 08:52:16 -0700 `/logout` alt-one 12min/2alts = 6min/alt